WGBH-MLA/ov-deploy/docs/stack.md

 ### Namespace

-: The name of the kubrenetes context.
+: The name of the Kubernetes context.

 !!! note "Valid namespaces"